JesusP2/background-remover/website/README.md

  - remove undo list
  - remove grabcut (going from grabcut to sam(if any)) mask image
  - add sam mask image
+ - add dialog that asks them to confirm if they want to change canvas step